George K. Littleton, Ph.D.

 Graduate Faculty Trustee

-Initially in his career, he was a research associate in one of the country’s leading diabetes laboratories at Washington University in St. Louis, Missouri.
-He received the Ph.D. degree in Endocrinology from the University of Missouri in 1975.
+Early in his career, Dr. Littleton was a research associate in one of the country’s leading diabetes laboratories at Washington University in St. Louis, Missouri.

 Dr. Littleton received his Ph.D. in Endocrinology from the University of Missouri.